nymtech/nym/documentation/operators/src/troubleshooting/nodes.md

 > All delegated stake will be lost when un-bonding!
 However the Nym Node must be operational in the first place for the delegation to have any effect.

-#### Missing `announce-host` flag

-On certain cloud providers such as AWS and Google Cloud, you need to do some additional configuration of your firewall and use `--host` with your **local ip** and `--announce-host` with the **public ip** of your Mix Node host.

-If the difference between the two is unclear, contact the help desk of your VPS provider.

 ### Running on a local machine behind NAT with no fixed IP address

 Your ISP has to be IPv6 ready if you want to run a Nym Node on your local machine.
 Sadly, in 2020, most of them are not and you won't get an IPv6 address by default from your ISP.
 Usually it is an extra paid service or they simply don't offer it.